 Triggered events are actions that the automation system executes based on something happening: a trigger.
 Common triggers include:

-- A sensor tripping - if the temperature in this room exceeds 80 degrees, send me an email
+- A sensor tripping: "If the temperature in this room exceeds 80 degrees, send me a text."

 - Turn on a single light, a group of lights or every light.

 - Lights can be set to the desired level at each location.

 - Smart switches/dimmers are available to control practically any kind of lighting load.

 - Lighting control can be retrofitted into virtually any home.

 - Replace your existing manual shades with motorized models that can respond to commands from your automation system.

 - Save energy by automatically raising or lowering temperature set points to avoid heating or cooling an empty home.

 - HVAC control be retrofitted into virtually any home.